LandRegistry/land-registry-elements/README.md

 - Get basics like breadcrumbs and main element into a parent template
 - Make sure any pattern documentation is in README.md files and not in the demos
 - Write more comprehensive test suite for the clientside validation checking that it matches the spec set out by gov uk
-- Consider pulling out the template from the govuk_template_mustache module instead of using it verbatim thereby allowing us to clean it up a little, and split the pieces like the footer out into partials.
 - Browsersync
 - Exclude image assets that are not referenced in the css to keep the build output clean
 - Write up results of user testing against any components where this has been carried out